tommai78101/homebrew/README.md

 Testing homebrew stuffs.

 This project uses Eclipse C/C++ for homebrew application development, and Citra 3DS emulator for homebrew debugging/testing.
+Used Visual Studio 2015 for advanced debugging and refactoring code.

 ### Notes